tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 understand many of the features and limitations of SnappyHexMesh.
 Some of those include:

+* **SnappyHexMesh mesh generation procedure is stochastic**.
+If mesh modification iterations don't result in good enough quality cells, the modification is *partially* reverted.
+That affects also nearby cells.
+Small changes can thereby propagate changes in the mesh, sometimes causing apparent randomness in the resulting mesh.
-* **SnappyHexMesh works by far best with perfect cubic background mesh** (without grading).
+* **SnappyHexMesh works by far best with perfect cubic background mesh** (without gradings).
 If you need flattened or elongated cells, you can use `transformPoints` command after mesh generation to scale the mesh.
 You need to scale the surface geometry accordingly prior to mesh generation in that case, to get correct final geometry for the mesh.